taw00/manuscript-css/README.md

 - `--no-highlight` means to not do any syntax highlighting.
 - `-f markdown-native_divs+raw_html` tells pandoc to trust our markup and not "autofix" certain things (that then break our markdown).
-- `--metadata title="YOUR TITLE"` sets the HTML title.
+- `--metadata title="your title goes here"` sets the HTML title.
 - `-o filename.html` sets the output filename

 Note, the filename format is just what I prefer.